WWE Rumors: Backstage News On Paige’s Return

 As noted by Wrestling Inc., Paige was among the superstars who were considered for the upcoming WWE Backstage studio show on FS1.
 Renee Young and Hall of Famer Booker T have since been confirmed as the show’s hosts, but the company might still use Paige in some capacity.

-As The Inquisitr reported earlier this month, Paige has also been serving an ambassador for young women.
-After her private tapes were leaked online in 2016, she entered a depression and had undergo therapy.
-Since recovering, however, she’s been using her experience to discourage other women from saving material on their phones that hackers could use against them.
+As The Inquisitr reported earlier this month, Paige has also been serving as an ambassador for young women.
+After her private tapes were leaked online in 2016, she became depressed and went to therapy.
+Since then, she’s been using her experience to discourage other women from saving material on their phones that could be used against them.

 Earlier this year, her inspirational life story was also dramatized in Fighting With My Family.
 The critically acclaimed movie stars Florence Pugh as a young Paige competing in the English independent scene before making the jump to WWE.